glideinWMS/contrib/AIforJobSiteAllocation/README.md

 The memory and CPU amount forecasting is performed using a time series analysis (analysis in the time_series_analysis folder).
 The probability calculation and failure prediction is performed with probablistic classifiers (analysis in the classification folder).
 A scraper script is present in order to extract data.

+Datasets can be found at: https://mega.nz/folder/sOVxnbCL#6-TxRqWwfYTgaYCW9xcqqw Download the datasets and place them in the data folder.
+The raw_dataset should be autonomously scraped